Resurgence for the non-conformal Bjorken flow with Fermi-Dirac and Bose-Einstein statistics: Introduction

-This paper is organized as follows; In Sec.\,\ref{sec:setup}, we briefly review the nonconformal Bjorken flow with FD and BE statistics.
-In Sec.\,\ref{sec:trans_IRdomain}, we derive full formal IR transseries from ODEs.
-In Sec.\,\ref{sec:Resurgence_analysis}, we consider resurgence of the IR transseries.
-In Sec.\,\ref{sec:add_comments}, we make some comments on issues related to transseries and resurgence, such as the case of broken $U(1)$ symmetry, the massless case, generalized relaxation-time, and attractor solution.
-Sec.\,\ref{sec:summary} is devoted to the summary and discussion.
-Technical details used in Secs.\ref{sec:setup}-\ref{sec:add_comments} are summarized in appendices.
-We take $g_{\mu \nu} = {\rm diag}(1,0,0,-\tau^2)$ and $g^{\mu \nu} = {\rm diag}(1,0,0,-1/\tau^2)$ for definition of the Milne coordinate.
-We perform transseries analysis by imposing the Landau frame condition as $u_{\nu} T^{\nu \mu} = {\cal E} u^{\mu}$ and taking the local rest frame as $u^{\mu}=(1,0,0,0)$ in the Milne coordinate.
-For convenience, we call early time and late time regimes as UV and IR regimes, respectively.
+This paper is organized as follows: In Sec.~\ref{sec:setup}, we briefly review the nonconformal Bjorken flow with FD and BE statistics.
+In Sec.~\ref{sec:trans_IRdomain}, we derive the full formal IR transseries from ODEs.
+In Sec.~\ref{sec:Resurgence_analysis}, we consider the resurgence of the IR transseries.
+In Sec.~\ref{sec:add_comments}, we make some comments on issues related to transseries and resurgence, such as the case of broken ${\rm U(1)}$ symmetry, the massless case, generalized relaxation-time, and the attractor solution.
+Sec.~\ref{sec:summary} is devoted to the summary and discussion.
+Technical details used in Secs. \ref{sec:setup}--\ref{sec:add_comments} are summarized in the appendices.
+We take $g_{\mu \nu} = {\rm diag}(1,0,0,-\tau^2)$ and $g^{\mu \nu} = {\rm diag}(1,0,0,-1/\tau^2)$ to define the Milne coordinate.
+We perform the transseries analysis by imposing the Landau frame condition as $u_{\nu} T^{\nu \mu} = {\cal E} u^{\mu}$ and taking the local rest frame as $u^{\mu}=(1,0,0,0)$ in the Milne coordinate.
+For convenience, we refer to the early time and late time regimes as the UV and IR regimes, respectively.